katsuyoshi/lineworks-api-ruby/README.md

 ## Examples

-There are examples in an examples folder.
+There are examples in the examples folder.

 A simple echo back bot is here.
 See more details below link.
 [Echo bot](examples/echobot/README.md)